Suzette Winter, who documented Hollywood's golden age, dies at 90 - ExBulletin

 Suzette Winter, who documented Hollywood’s golden age, dies at 90

-Suzette Winter Feldman, who wrote and produced a series of more than 30 documentaries chronicling the lives of Hollywood’s biggest stars, often rendering them in the golden light of Hollywood’s heyday, died on December 1 at her home from Sleepy Hollow, NY She was 90 years old. .
+Suzette Winter Feldman, who wrote and produced a series of more than 30 documentaries chronicling the lives of Hollywood’s biggest stars, often rendering them in the golden light of Hollywood’s heyday, died on December 1 in her home from Sleepy Hollow, New York.
+She was 90 years old.

 Her daughter Zara Janson said the cause was aspiration pneumonia.

-Ms Winter, who has used her birth name professionally, has worked with her husband, Gene Feldman, to create pink film portraits of Grace Kelly, Gregory Peck, Shirley Temple and many more under the Hollywood Collection heading.
+Winter, who used her birth name professionally, worked with her husband, Gene Feldman, to create pink film portraits of Grace Kelly, Gregory Peck, Shirley Temple and many more under “The Hollywood Collection”. .

-As a team, she as a co-writer and co-producer while he also directed, they won an Emmy nomination in 1994 for Audrey Hepburn remembers (1993).
-She projected a person as a three-dimensional personality, in fact under the face of a cover girl, the Boston Globe wrote about Ms. Hepburn’s portrayal in the movies.
+As a team, she was co-writer and co-producer while he also made a 1994 Emmy nomination for Audrey Hepburn Remembered (1993).
+Shes projected as a three-dimensional personality of a person, actually under the cover girl face, The Boston Globe wrote about Hepburn’s portrayal in the movies.

 The documentaries used archive footage, interviews with co-stars, and where possible, conversations with the subjects themselves.
 Hollywood actors and actresses have often narrated them Jessica Lange, for example, in Vivien Leigh: Scarlett and Beyond (1990).

 The couple made no secret of the glowing nature of their work.
-Our main interest is not to do a biography but rather to look at the accomplishments of this person and to give an insight into the magic of this person, Mr. Feldman told the Journal-News of White Plains, NY, in 1987.
-The couple befriended some of their subjects, Liza Minnelli and Gregory Peck among them.
+Our main interest is not to do a biography but rather to look at the accomplishments of this person and to give a glimpse of the magic of this person, Feldman told the Journal-News of White Plains, New York, in 1987.
+The couple befriended some of them. their subjects, including Liza Minnelli and Gregory Peck.

 Their documentary treatment even extended to canine stars.
 Lassie’s Story (1994) explored the legacy of TV and movies’ favorite and most consistently profitable collie.